Andy Ngo: Later work (2019–2023)

 In 2019, Ngo published a series in the New York Post alleging numerous hate crimes reported to police in Portland, Oregon had been faked.
 He contributed articles to the online magazine Quillette where he was described as a sub-editor and photojournalist for the publication at the time of his departure in August 2019.

-By June 2020, Ngo was with The Post Millennial, a conservative Canadian news website.
-Ngo describes himself as the editor-at-large for The Post Millennial.
-He has been a regular guest on Fox News where he has expressed his concerns about the dangers posed by the left on at least two dozen occasions as of February 2021.
+By June 2020, Ngo was with The Post Millennial, a conservative Canadian news website, which continued to retain him as an editor-at-large in June 2024.
+As of 2020, he was a regular guest on Fox News where he had expressed his concerns about the dangers posed by the left on at least two dozen occasions as of February 2021.

-Ngo has written several opinion articles for The Wall Street Journal.
+By 2020, Ngo had written several opinion articles for The Wall Street Journal.
 In July 2020, Ngo's reporting was among the concerns listed in a letter, penned by nearly 300 of The Journal's newsroom staff members to the paper's publisher, that condemned the opinion desk's "lack of fact-checking and transparency".
 Several media outlets, including The Oregonian have been critical of Ngo and described him as a "right-wing provocateur".

 BuzzFeed News said that "Ngo's work is probably best described as media activism" and that he engages in "participant reporting".
 New York magazine cites Ngo as an example of "busybody journalism".
 In April 2019, Cathy Young, writing for The Bulwark, criticized Ngo for "outrage mining" after he re-posted various tweets from random Twitter accounts, some of whom were teenagers, that mocked France following the Notre-Dame de Paris fire.